This is me

 I’m a Norwegian sailor, former athlete, and someone who has never been very good at staying inside boxes.

 For the past years, my life has revolved around the sea.
-Living on a sailboat, moving with the weather, learning patience the hard way, and slowly realising that the ocean has a way of stripping things back to what actually matters.
+Living on a sailboat, moving with the weather, learning patience the hard way, and slowly realizing that the ocean has a way of stripping things back to what actually matters.

 As one chapter came to an end, a new question started to sit with me: what’s next?